4d/docs/website/translated_docs/pt/ORDA/entities.md

 ### Entity selections and Storage attributes

 All storage attributes (text, number, boolean, date) are available as properties of entity selections as well as entities.
 When used in conjunction with an entity selection, a scalar attribute returns a collection of scalar values.
-For example:
+Por exemplo:

 ```4d
  $locals:=ds.Person.query("city = :1";"San Jose") //entity selection of people